PaulDebus/chromescripts/README.md

 Users can then download the zip file from the Releases page and load it directly into Chrome.

-## 🤖 Generated with AI

-> [!NOTE]
-> This entire project was generated using **Gemini 3 Pro** with **Antigravity**.

-Built on a Sunday to demonstrate the power of AI-assisted development—from a simple bookmarklet concept to a full-featured Chrome Extension with admin interface, syntax highlighting, and live updates.
-All through natural language prompts.

 ## 📄 License

 **GPL-3.0-only** - Because good things should stay free. 😏